 Toyota Prius owners have reported 5 problems related to transmission not go into gear (under the power train category).

-The vehicle was a 2005 Toyota Prius.
-The VIN of this vehicle is JTDKB20U95_.
 Outside temperature approx 32 degrees f.
 Gear shifter on dashboard would not electrically seal-in or stay in position after going into reverse, the first time.
 Backed car out of driveway and shifted into drive, it immediately went back into neutral position and would not stay in drive - electrically.
 The only way to keep the car in gear was to physically hold the gear shifter into desired position.
 Physically held shifter in drive position and pulled back into driveway.
 Once in driveway, tested shifter and found it would not go into any gear and "stay".
 After work, temperature was 60 degrees f and shifter then functioned properly.
 Drove to Toyota dealer and left car.
 They stated a technical bulletin was issued by Toyota on this item as described.
 Ticket # 490621; part number 33560-47023 "lever assy.
 Shift, was replaced.
 Part cost 164.
 93 and labor was 416.
 14 for a subtotal of 581.
 07 plus tax of 34.
 33 for grand total of 615.
 40 usd.
 This is obviously a cold weather and age related issue.
 Plus, this is not the first Toyota electrical system design flaw issue I've encountered, but the first related to drivability and possible safety issue.
-This transmission not go into gear problem happened on Dec.
-10, 2012.

 See all problems of the 2005 Toyota Prius.

-The vehicle having this issue was a 2008 Toyota Prius.
-The vehicle identification number (VIN) is JTDKB20U08_.
 Vehicle will not stay in gear, usually hot days when it happen.
 Weather its in rev or drive it will shift back to neutral.
 It started July 2011.
 Took it to dealer they could not duplicate.
 Now yesterday may 27th it happen again.
 You would have to hold down or up gear shift to have gear stay in place.
-This transmission not go into gear problem happened on Jul.
-15, 2011.

 See all problems of the 2008 Toyota Prius.

-The reporting person's vehicle is a 2008 Toyota Prius.
+The contact owns a 2008 Toyota Prius.
 The contact stated that the gear shift interlock had to be depressed in order to unlock and shift the vehicle into any gear.
 If the button was not depressed, the vehicle would not recognize he gear and place the vehicle in neutral.
 The contact stated that in order to drive forward or in reverse, the button had to be abnormally held down while driving until the vehicle was shut off.
 If the button was not depressed, the vehicle would shift into neutral independently.
 The vehicle was not inspected or repaired for the failure.
 The failure and current mileage was 94,000.
-This transmission not go into gear problem happened on 05/09/11.